jeremyxu1998/3d_polygon_visualizer/README.md

 The callback function is defined in `Window` class, and is called when the mouse is dragged.
 The callback function will transfer `delta_x` and `delta_y` to the rotation angle, and use rotation matrices to calculate the new 3D location of each vertex, then update the [ColumnDataSource](https://docs.bokeh.org/en/latest/docs/user_guide/data.html#providing-data-as-a-columndatasource) for elements in the plot.
 The re-plotting will be triggered automatically.
 To ensure the same rotation scale among each drag, an accumulated rotation matrix is stored, and updated at each `PanEnd` event.

 ## Part 2
+Because the polygon only contains triangle surfaces, each surface is either entirely visible to camera, or entirely facing backwards (cannot be partially visible).